Warmth building after a mixed weekend

 Weekend Outlook

-Saturday looks largely fine for much of England and Wales, with sunny spells, but once again some rain in northern areas, particularly northwest Scotland.
+Saturday looks largely fine for much of England and Wales, with sunny spells, but with some rain in northern areas, particularly northwest Scotland.
 It is a similar picture on Sunday with a weather front moving in from the west bringing rain to Northern Ireland, parts of Scotland and possibly northern England by evening.
 Central and southern areas are expected to remain dry with sunny spells.

 Turning warmer early next week